go-aah/docs/routes-config.md

 # -----------------------------------------------------------------------------
 routes {
   # -----------------------------------------------------------------------------
-  # Choose an `unique name` for each route name, its unique within one domain
+  # Choose a `unique name` for each route name.
+It is unique within one domain
   # configuration.
-Route name is used to get Route URL in the Controller.
+Route name is used to get the Route URL in the Controller-
-  # For e.g.: ctx.RouteURL("index")
+  # ctx.RouteURL("index"), as an example.
   # -----------------------------------------------------------------------------
   index {
     # Path is used to match incoming request URL.
-It must begins with `/`.
+It must begin with `/`.
-    # aah supports two types of path parameter definition:
+    # aah supports two types of path parameter definitions:
-    #   - `:variablename` is called named parameter
+    #   - `:paramName` is called as named parameter
-    #   - `*variablename` is called catch-all parameter
+    #   - `*paramName` is called as catch-all parameter
     #
     # Supports route constraints for the parameter.
     #